Jocelyn Eide Jocelyn Eide

 Sustainability storytelling system

-When you inherit a legacy reputation, progress has to be readable—and provable.
+When you inherit a legacy reputation, progress has to be provable.

-When Rio Tinto acquired Kennecott in 1989, it inherited decades of legacy practices and the reputation that came with them.
+Rio Tinto acquired Kennecott in 1989, inheriting decades of antiquated practices and the impacts that came with them.
 Over time, real operational changes happened.
 Our job was to translate that work into plain-language proof the Salt Lake community could absorb quickly—and trust.

 Creative Content

-Illustrated infographics made complex programs easy to understand at a glance.
+Illustrated infographics made complex programs easy to understand and share.

 Altogether it enabled Kennecott to communicate its work to be a better neighbor.